Joako360/osm2city/doc/manual/parameters.rst

 =============================================   ========   =======   ==============================================================================
 FLAG_2017_2                                     Boolean    True      If True then the textures and effects for osm2city built into FlightGear will
                                                                      be used.
 Otherwise each scenery sub-folder will have a folder with textures.

+BUILDING_USE_SHARED_WORSHIP                     Boolean    False     Use a shared model for worship buildings instead of OSM floor plan and
+                                                                     heuristics.
+The shared models will try to respect the type of building (e.g. church vs. mosque) and will in size (not height) respect the convex hull of the building floor plan in OSM.
+                                                                     If the building is composed of several parts as in OSM 3D buildings, then no shared models are used - as it is assumed that the 3D modeling is more realistic (e.g number and height of towers) than a generic model, although the facade texture is more dumb than a typical shared model texture.

+NO_ELEV                                         Boolean    False     The only reason to set this to ``True`` would be for scenery builders to
+                                                                     check generated scenery objects a bit faster not caring about the vertical position in the scenery.

 =============================================   ========   =======   ==============================================================================